benz0id/mb_prime/readme.md

 config_type - The type of config file the user would like to create.
 Decides which parameters are necessary and what portions of the program to use.

+adapters - The sequences to be placed 5' of the heterogeneity spacer.
+If using a 2-step PCR protocol, these may just contain the sequencing primer.
+If using a 1-step
+PCR protocol these may contain the flow cell adapter, index, and sequencing primer.

 ## Binding Region Selection Parameters

 targets - Locations of the target sites.